transccc/iot-project/README.md

 - Data is saved indefinitely in customizable increments.
 I used 1 minute, a change in the UI is all what is needed to change it.

 ## Finalizing the design
+Overall, I was satisfied with the project.
+I did not foresee it going this far, including building out extra features like alerts or even setting up Mosquitto properly.
+It has been valuable for me, as I've tried building similar locally hosted servers but never managed to finalize the design I was aiming for.
+For future projects, it would be preferable to use Grafana for a better UI and alert system, which was primarily solved with ad hoc solutions this time due to the project unfolding rather than being planned from the beginning.
+If it weren't for the lack of a LoRa module, I would have likely implemented that instead, using a Helium network or something similar, which would have been more enjoyable for me, as I enjoy decentralized networks.